InCadence/coalesce/src/pyCoalesce/README.md

 script for generating classes from the the Coalesce entity XSD, tests, and distribution tools.

+The pyCoalesce package itself has no third-party requirements, but the unit test script (see below) requires simplejson and xmltodict to be installed.

 The "unit tests" are not true unit tests:  later tests rely on the entities created in earlier tests, thereby avoiding either repeated creation and deletion of entities, or testing against a mocked-up API.
 (The latter would